nishantrayan/nishantrayan.github.io/_posts/2019-12-30-operating-principle-pledges.md

 2. I should have a clear plan towards my goals for every month
 3. I should know when I am off course

+## Digital minimalist
+### Pledge
+1. I intend to keep my inbox to less than 10 emails
+2. I intend to keep actionable digital notifications to minimum

+### Signs of success
+1. I should have few notifications that are important and actionable
+2. I should be able to respond to emails and notifications on time without any major slips

-These operation principle pledges are subject to change.
-Then initial draft of it was written when I had clear mental space as part of my 2020 goal cognition.
+These operating principle pledges are subject to change.
+The initial draft of it was written when I had clear mental space as part of my 2020 goal cognition exercise.